People in our habitat garden

 But there's more

-I don't know whether animals "appreciate" what we provide.
-I think not.
+I'm sure animals don't "appreciate" what we provide.
 They just live life.

-But connecting with nature is good for people.
+But connecting with nature is certainly good for people.
 Humans are just built that way.

 It's sad that our society has increasingly isolated itself from the natural world and the comforts it can bring.